kirschbaum-development/eloquent-power-joins/README.md

 Joins are very useful in a lot of ways.
 If you are here, you most likely know about and use them.
 Eloquent is very powerful, but it lacks a bit of the "Laravel way" when using joins.
 This package make your joins in a more Laravel way, with more readable with less code while hiding implementation details from places they don't need to be exposed.

+A few things we consider is missing when using joins which are very powerful Eloquent features:

+* Ability to use relationship definitions to make joins;
+* Ability to use model scopes inside different contexts;
+* Ability to query relationship existence using joins instead of where exists;
+* Ability to easily sort results based on columns or aggregations from related tables;

 ## Installation

 You can install the package via composer: